 This experience is typically very new to clients and can come with a great deal of insights and relief.
 However, the patient may experience mild side effects such as dizziness or nausea.
 It’s important to note that these side effects are rare and temporary and should not last longer than an hour or two on average.

 Ketamine works by interacting with receptors in the brain that are responsible for regulating mood and emotions.
 When these receptors are stimulated, it can lead to changes in thinking patterns, behavior, and emotional regulation.

 Harvard Health Publishing wrote, “One likely target for ketamine is NMDA receptors in the brain.
 By binding to these receptors, ketamine appears to increase the amount of a neurotransmitter called glutamate in the spaces between neurons.
 Glutamate then activates connections in another receptor, called the AMPA receptor.
 Together, the initial blockade of NMDA receptors and activation of AMPA receptors lead to the release of other molecules that help neurons communicate with each other along new pathways.
 Known as synaptogenesis, this process likely affects mood, thought patterns, and cognition.”

-Studies have found that ketamine can be effective in treating depression, anxiety, PTSD, bipolar disorder, suicidal ideation, addiction, and even chronic pain.
+Studies have found that ketamine can help with depression, anxiety, PTSD, bipolar disorder, suicidal ideation, addiction, and even chronic pain.

 Ketamine Therapy at Within Center in Austin, TX

-If you’re looking for an alternative form of treatment for your mental health condition(s), consider speaking with our clinical staff today.
+If you’re looking for additional help with your mental health condition(s), consider speaking with our clinical staff today.
 Within Center acts as both a retreat center and an outpatient care facility.
 We’re here to help to take the journey within and to position you to be your very own healer.